cowboy like me

 Written by Taylor Swift and Aaron Dessner; produced by Aaron Dessner.
 From evermore (2020), Taylor's 9th studio album, which she calls a sister album to folklore.
 All titles on both albums are stylized in lowercase.
 Uncle Jerry identifies this as a classic dramatic monologue with an indeterminate ending, the listener's own emotional state determines whether the relationship succeeds or fails.

 Angela & Uncle Jerry identify the song's central dramatic situation as two con artists who have been swindling wealthy people for money, meeting each other at an affluent event.
 Uncle Jerry reads the narrator as 'a con man or a con woman' who is 'materially motivated, not emotionally interested' and whose 'introduction in this world is simply one to lease the money out that she can.'
 Angela concurs, and both hosts track how the speaker's identity as a hustler shapes every interaction in the song, the speaker has been 'selling their love, selling their interest, selling their devotion' to marks.
 The entire dramatic monologue is built around two people whose identities are constructed around deception and performance for material gain.
+Community readers tie the song's cascade of cliches directly to this deception.
+A con artist speaks in familiar, well-worn phrases precisely because they disarm: they sound warm and unthreatening, and they let the speaker play up a lack of sophistication so her marks underestimate her.
+The two hucksters then recognise that shared, hackneyed register in each other, 'takes one to know one', the cliches becoming the very medium through which one practised deceiver clocks another.

 Angela & Uncle Jerry spend significant time on the song's deliberately unresolved meaning.
 Uncle Jerry identifies the ending as an 'indeterminate ending', a literary term he introduces, where 'I'm never gonna love again' can mean either that the speaker has found the love of her life (so there will never be another) or that the relationship failed and she's given up on love entirely.
 He states: 'It depends upon who you are and how you're feeling at the moment.
 If you just broke up with your significant other, you're saying she's just like me, fucked it up...
 Or if you have just found the love of your life, then you're gonna read this differently.'
 Angela confirms she has always read it as hopeful but acknowledges Uncle Jerry's analysis that other readers might take the opposite reading.
 Uncle Jerry also applies ambiguity to the Gardens of Babylon simile, 'is this real?
 Is it imagined?
 Is it mythical?', and to the broader question of whether the relationship works out.
 He explicitly names this as characteristic of the best dramatic monologues.